 The role of Mozilla’s Web QA team is to ensure the quality of our web applications across a variety of platforms and browsers.
 We work on a wide variety of projects, aiming for high quality and timely releases of our user facing sites.

-It’s great that you want to get involved with the Web QA team, and we would love to have you as a contributor!
+The Web QA team would love to have you as a contributor!

 Talk to Us!

 We would love to hear from you.
 Here are various ways of reaching and/or finding out more information: